Neural Radiance Fields for the Real World: A Survey: Fundamentals of NeRF

 \subsection{Radiance Fields Estimation}

-The advancement of radiance fields estimation has developed towards higher rendering quality, faster training and rendering speed, and more compact models.
+Advances in radiance field estimation have focused on higher rendering quality, faster training and rendering speed, and more compact models.
 In this subsection, we will discuss four mainstream techniques to improve efficiency and compactness.